lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Publications

+Cohausz, L. (2022).
+When Probabilities Are Not Enough - A Framework for Causal Explanations of Student Success Models. *Journal of Educational Data Mining*, 14(3), 52–75. <a href="https://doi.org/10.5281/zenodo.6853069">Download the Paper here</a>

 Lea Cohausz.
 (2022).
 Towards Real Interpretability of Student Success Prediction Combining Methods of XAI and Social Science.
 *Proceedings of the 15th International Conference on Educational Data Mining, 361–367*. <a href="https://doi.org/10.5281/zenodo.6853069">Download the Paper here</a>